Is Samarkand Worth Visiting? The Lowdown

 Lavishly appointed headstone on Shah-I-Zinda cemetery, Samarkand ©Lifejourney4two

-In stark contrast, the lower-sited gravestones in the poorer parts of the cemetery are much more plain.
-Really, the main reason to walk through this cemetery is to access the Shah-i-Zinda complex; however, the cemetery walk itself, to see these lavishly appointed headstones, is quite interesting.
+In stark contrast, the lower-sited gravestones in the poorer parts of the cemetery are much plainer.
+The main reason to walk through this cemetery is to access the Shah-i-Zinda complex; however, the cemetery walk itself, to see these lavishly appointed headstones, is quite interesting.

 Shah-i-Zinda-cemetery_1,-Samarkand